scikit-tda/cechmate/docs/index.rst

 |PyPI version| |Build Status| |Codecov| |License: MIT|

-This library provides easy to use constructors for custom filtrations.
-It is currently designed to produce filtrations suitable for use with Phat.
+This library provides easy to use constructors for custom filtrations that are suitable for use with `Phat <https://github.com/xoltar/phat>`_.
 Phat currently provides a clean interface for persistence reduction algorithms for boundary matrices.
 This tool helps bridge the gap between data and boundary matrices.
-Currently, we support construction of Alpha and Rips filtrations, with more on the way.
+Currently, we support construction of Alpha, Rips, and Cech filtrations, and provide an easy interface for Phat.

 If you have a particular filtration you would like implemented, please feel free to reach out and we can work on helping with implementation and integration, so others can use it.

 Setup
 =======